Lucyjpjones/lj-fscr/README.md

 When you clone a repository, the repository is copied on to your local machine.

 1. Log in to GitHub and locate the GitHub Repository.
-   - Wean Cuisine repository can be found [here](https://github.com/Lucyjpjones/wean-cuisine/)
+   - FSCR repository can be found [here](https://github.com/Lucyjpjones/lj-fscr/)

 2. Under the repository name, click the "download code" option.